morimekta/providence/src/site/markdown/index.md

 This makes model structures like the calculator possible.
 Since the model objects are immutable and created with builders, it is not possible to create a circular instance containment.

-#### Compact JSON Messages

-A struct may be defined as **compact** for json using the `json.compact` annotation.
-A compact struct must adhere to the compact criteria:

-- Only structs may be compact (not union or exception).
-- May have a maximum of 10 fields.
-- Fields must be numbered 1 ..
-N.
-- A required field may not come after an optional field.
-- For the 'compact' serialization to take effect, the first M fields must be set, and no other fields may be set.
-E.g.:
-    * If 1, 2 abd 3 are set, and 4, 5 are not set, then compact is used.
-    * If 1, 2 and 4 are set, and 3, 5 are not set, compact is **not** used.

-When the compact struct is serialized the serializer may choose to use a different serialization format that serializes the first M fields of the struct in order.
-E.g. in JSON a compact struct may be serialized as an array if (and only if).

-Compactible messages will have a `jsonCompact()` method that determines if the message is compact for serialization.
-The descriptor will have a similar `isJsonCompactible()` method which determines if the message can be deserialized with the compact format.

-To make a struct compact, add the `json.compact = ""` annotation to the struct.
-This will still allow thrift compiler to parse the .thrift files.
-This applies both to using the `JsonSerializer` and using the `jackson` java generator option with a jackson JSON serializer and deserializer.

 #### Simple Messages.